 3/ Managing sustainable energy projects

 It oversees the design and implementation of projects aimed at integrate thees renewable energies in the company's operations.
-They may also coordinate the implementation of energy storage and intelligent energy management systems.
+He or she may also coordinate the implementation of energy storage and intelligent energy management systems.

 4/ Risk management

-In terms of risk management, the energy manager can be involved in two levels.
+In terms of risk management, the energy manager may be involved in two levels.

 Fluctuating energy prices and the risks associated with security of supply are major challenges for businesses.
-The energy manager therefore plays a crucial role in several respects:
+The energy manager therefore plays a crucial role in a number of ways:

-Energy and environmental regulations are increasingly strict.
+The energy and environmental regulations are as follows increasingly strict.
 The energy manager ensures that the company complies with current standards and regulations, particularly in terms of energy efficiency, greenhouse gas emissions and environmental reporting.
 They may therefore be responsible for technical and regulatory monitoring.

 5/ Raising awareness and training